 This volume significantly enlarges our understanding of slavery in the contemporary world.
 The authors, collectively and individually, put their mastery of the interrelated literatures to excellent use, resulting in a collection that is insightful, innovative, and methodologically diverse.

 Annie Bunting is an associate professor in the law and society program at York University in Toronto, teaching in the areas of legal pluralism and human rights.
-Her research expertise includes socio-legal studies of marriage and childhoods; feminist international law; and culture, religion, and law.
 She has published articles in journals including Social and Legal Studies, Journal of Law and Society, Canadian Journal of Human Rights and chapters in various book collections.
 She is currently directing an international research collaboration on forced marriage in conflict situations with historians of slavery and women’s human rights scholars.
-She is the coeditor of Marriage by Force?
-Contestation over Consent and Coercion in Africa (with B. Lawrance and R. Roberts), Ohio University Press, 2016.
+She is the coeditor (with B. Lawrance and R. Roberts) of Marriage by Force?
+Contestation over Consent and Coercion in Africa (Ohio University Press, 2016).

 Joel Quirk is a professor of political studies at the University of the Witwatersrand, South Africa.
-His research focuses on slavery and abolition, social movements and the politics of arguments, human mobility and human rights, repairing historical wrongs, and the history and politics of sub-Saharan Africa.
 Joel is the author or editor of seven books, including The Anti-Slavery Project (2011) and Mobility Makes States (2015).
 He is a current member of the International Scientific Committee of the UNESCO Slave Route Project, where he serves as Rapporteur, and is also an editor for openDemocracy’s “Beyond Trafficking and Slavery.”

 Contributors: Jean Allain, Jonathan Blagbrough, Roy Brooks, Annie Bunting, Austin Choi-Fitzpatrick, Andrew Crane, Rhoda Howard-Hassmann, Fuyuki Kurasawa, Benjamin Lawrance, Joel Quirk, and Darshan Vigneswaran